Naitreey/notes-and-knowledge/cs/bigdata/hadoop/notes.rst

   * MapReduce: Simplified Data Processing on Large Clusters (December 2004)

+- Hadoop was born out of Apache Nutch project, a web crawler/search engine.

 - Some of the now separate Apache projects were born from Hadoop project, including HBase, Hive, Pig, Zookeeper, etc.